ThinkInvis/RoR2-Admiral/ModMeta/README.md

 - Minor tweak to make Orbital Jump Pad trajectory more reliable.
 - Beacon: Shocking now has greatly increased fire rate (1 / 1.5 s).
 - Internal: ItemWard now supports item removal.

-**1.4.0**

-- Added variant Utility skill: Orbital Jump Pad!
-- All beacons now use the original beacons' energy indicator as a lifetime indicator.
-- Added some extra zombie protection to Beacon: Special Order (original patch wasn't enough).

-**1.3.1**

-- Beacon: Special Order can no longer give items to enemies.
-- Beacon: Special Order can no longer give items to dead bodies caused by beacon impact (which doesn't work and could cause console errors + lower itemcount on the beacon).
-- Fixed shock health threshold override not being aggressive enough.

-**1.3.0**

-- Beacon: Hacking has been replaced with Beacon: Special Order!
-Provides 5 random, temporary items (+1 per stage cleared) from the Tier 1 chest drop list.

-**1.2.0**

-- Fixed inability to disable Vulcan Shotgun autofire.
-- Beacon: Rejuvenator now has a range indicator.
-- Slightly buffed Beacon: Rejuvenator range to bring it in line with existing beacons (7 m --> 10 m).
-- Beacon lifetime is now extended to account for the ~4 sec drop animation.

-**1.1.0**

-- Implemented language token overrides (R2API bug was patched).
-- Reduced Vulcan Shotgun pellet count from 8 to 6.
-- Removed damage falloff from Vulcan Shotgun.
-- Minor project reorganization.

-**1.0.0**

-- Initial version.
-Implements unlimited beacons with cooldown+lifetime, the Rejuvenator beacon as a replacement for Resupply, a special AoE max-health-as-damage component to the Shocked status, a tweak to Shocked which greatly increases its stunbreak threshold, and Vulcan Shotgun autofire.
-- Late notes as of 1.1.0: Initial version also made orbital skills usable in hidden realms (except bazaar).